bnb-chain/bnb-chain.github.io/docs/showcase/tokenization/rwa-tokenization.md

 ![](./rwa-tokenization-tutorial/RWA Tokenization Tutorial 2.006.png)

-7. Input your digital asset details
+7) Input your digital asset details

-1)If applicable, establish a maximum supply for your digital asset.
+* If applicable, establish a maximum supply for your digital asset.
 This will ensure that no additional assets can be created in the future, so as to bring trust to your investors.

-2)Upload your digital asset legal documents
+* Upload your digital asset legal documents

-3)If you have collected the wallet address of existing shareholders, you can allocate the digital assets to existing shareholders by filling in their wallet address in this step.
+* If you have collected the wallet address of existing shareholders, you can allocate the digital assets to existing shareholders by filling in their wallet address in this step.

 ![](./rwa-tokenization-tutorial/RWA Tokenization Tutorial 2.007.png)

-8. Confirm the transaction with your wallet
+8) Confirm the transaction with your wallet

 Use your wallet to confirm the transaction, you will need to pay gas fee and service fee in this step.
 After your confirm the transaction, you can see the contract address on BNB Chain.

 ![](./rwa-tokenization-tutorial/RWA Tokenization Tutorial 2.008.png)

-9. Mange your token on dashboard
+9) Mange your token on dashboard

 You can login to Briccken dashboard to manage your token after the creation.

 ![](./rwa-tokenization-tutorial/RWA Tokenization Tutorial 2.009.png)

-## #3.2 BitBond
+## 3.2 BitBond

-1. Visit <https://tokentool.bitbond.com/> and connect your wallet to login
+1) Visit <https://tokentool.bitbond.com/> and connect your wallet to login

 ![](./rwa-tokenization-tutorial/RWA Tokenization Tutorial 2.010.png)

-2. Select BNB Chain network
+2) Select BNB Chain network

 ![](./rwa-tokenization-tutorial/RWA Tokenization Tutorial 2.011.png)

-3. Choose Defi Token, enter basic setting information
+3) Choose Defi Token, enter basic setting information

 Here is how to set each parameter: